 - Imimobile (Tap2Bill)

 Until recently, the API’s also included Veoo.
-However, this company was found to be operating fraudulently by the Phone-paid Services Authority and has been banned and fined £800,000.
+However, in 2019,this company was found to be operating fraudulently by the Phone-paid Services Authority and has been banned and fined £800,000.
 They made the mistake of getting caught – other APIs tend to be more careful.

 A whistleblowers’ account

-The text below is taken verbatim from an account provided by someone who worked for one of the Level 1 provders.
+The text below is taken verbatim from an account provided by someone who worked for one of the Level 1 providers.
 Some details have been redacted to protect the identity of the informant.
 For a period, Payforit was the biggest issue, but that is now changing as the Payforit branding was discontinued in December 2019.
 It has come to attention that Three are still using the MSISDN passthrough which was the most serious vulnerability of Payforit.
 Effectively, all the problems of the Payforit system continue, only the name has gone.

 we spoke briefly on Facebook a few days ago.